 As soon as I turned left on my flight home, however, I knew I was wrong.
-The Club seats are more like small armchairs and a lot more comfortable than the economy chairs, with two arm rests and an aisle or window seat for everyone.
-And while they're not quite up there with the solo seats and fully reclinable bed chairs you would expect in First Class, Air Transat's Club Class will only set you back a fraction of the price of most premium fares.
+The Club seats are more like small armchairs.
+They’re a lot more comfortable than the economy chairs, with two arm rests and an aisle or window seat for everyone.
+And while they’re not quite up there with the solo seats and fully reclinable bed chairs you would expect in First Class, Air Transat’s Club Class will only set you back a fraction of the price of most premium fares.

 Benefits of Club Class

 It wasn’t long after I took my seat that the cabin crew offered us a glass of bubbly and some light snacks to enjoy while the rest of the plane boarded.
 We were also offered complimentary newspapers to read during this time, but I declined to work on photo editing instead.
 The service continued as it started for the rest of the flight, and I’d had a rum and Diet Coke, jasmine green tea and Bailey’s on ice all within the first 2.5 hours.

 But it was the food that really made it.
 On the flight out, the economy meals were fine but disappointingly small given the length of the flight.
 On the way back, they were almost too big.
 The dinner consisted of salad, bread, a couscous-based starter and a gourmet chicken chasseur main by chef Daniel Vézina, followed by a blueberry cheesecake for dessert.
 All served with the cutest mini salt and pepper shakers.
 I normally dread the plane food as much as the flight itself, but I really, really enjoyed the Club Class meal.